Oitomi teapots and kettles (history, manufacture, use and care).

 Learn about your Oitomi ironware, including history, products, care, and tips to maintain your cast iron teapot.

-Why buy Oitomi Ironware
+Why Buy Oitomi Ironware?

 I was lucky to visit the family-run foundry during my stay in Iwate.
 Here is what I learned.